Oat Flour Waffles

-This oat waffle recipe is the healthiest, packed with fiber and proteins from oats and flaxseeds.
-Plus, the addition of healthy fats from olive oil and proteins from yogurt are sure to bring you all you need to start the day right.
+This oat waffle recipe is the healthiest because it’s packed with fiber and proteins from the oats and flaxseeds.
+Plus, the addition of healthy fats from olive oil and protein from yogurt are sure to bring you all you need to start the day right.

 How To Make Oat Flour Waffles